 About Brian Pereira

 Brian Pereira is an Indian journalist and editor based in Mumbai.
 He founded Digital Creed in 2015.
-A technology buff, former computer instructor, and software developer, Brian has 29 years of journalism experience (since 1994).
-Brian is the former Editor of CHIP India, InformationWeek India and CISO Mag.
-He has served India's leading newspaper groups: The Times of India and The Indian Express.
-Presently, he serves the Information Security Media Group, as Sr. Director, Editorial.
-You'll find his most current work on CIO Inc. During his career he wrote (and continues to write) 5000+ technology articles.
-He conducted more than 450 industry interviews.
-Brian writes on aviation, drones, cybersecurity, tech startups, cloud, data center, AI/ML/Gen AI, IoT, Blockchain etc. He achieved certifications from the EC-Council (Certified Secure Computer User) and from IBM (Basics of Cloud Computing).
-Apart from those, he has successfully completed many courses on Content Marketing and Business Writing.
-He recently achieved a Certificate in Cybersecurity (CC) from the international certification body ISC2.
+A technology buff, former computer instructor, and software developer, Brian has 30 years of journalism experience (since 1994).
+Brian is also the former Editor of CHIP India, InformationWeek India and CISO Mag.
+He has written for India's leading newspapers such as The Times of India and The Indian Express.
+Presently, he serves the Information Security Media Group, as Sr. Executive Editor.
+You'll find his most current work on CIO Inc. Brian writes on a wide range of topics like aviation, drones, cybersecurity, tech startups, cloud, data center, AI/ML/Gen AI, IoT, Blockchain etc. He is also a certified security professional - EC-Council and ISC2.
 Follow Brian on Twitter (@creed_digital) and LinkedIn.
 Email Brian at: [email protected]

 Blogs by Brian Pereira

-BIZ NEWSTECH FOR LEARNINGTRENDING
+TRENDINGBIZ NEWSTECH FOR LEARNING

 Google To Help Students with Personalized Learning In Maharashtra